isaacplmann/ngx-contextmenu/README.md

 ## Keyboard navigation

 You can use the keyboard to manipulate the context menu.
+Note: Keyboard navigation should be used in conjunction with `autoFocus`, since key events are only captured when the context menu is focused.

 | Key            | Action                                         |
 |:--------------:|------------------------------------------------|